code-423n4/2021-10-badgerdao/README.md

 5. Does it use an oracle?
     * Yes, this is a custom ibBTC pricePerShare oracle in development by chainlink.
 6. Does the token conform to the ERC20 standard?
     * Yes, with custom minting & burning functions.
-It's based on the OZ ERC20Upgradeable contract.
+It's based on a lightly modified OZ ERC20Upgradeable contract.
+The `transfer`, `transferFrom`, and `balanceOf` functions are overridden to take into consideration the rebasing mechanics.
+The underlying OZ contract was modified to expose the `_balance` mapping to inheriting contracts (private -> internal).
 12. Is it multichain?
     * Yes in the sense that it reads oracle data from other chains when not used on ETH mainnet.
 13. Does it use a sidechain?
     * It will exist on sidechains as per above
 13a.
 If yes, is the sidechain evm-compatible?
     * Yes, it will only be present on EVM sidechains

 # Basic Sample Hardhat Project
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.